dkoster95/QuickHatchSwift/Docs/HostEnvironment.md

   This is the base protocol for a Host, baseURL and headers.

-  For a sofisticated implementation we have the next protocol:
+  For a sofisticated implementation we have the next protocols:
    ```swift
   public protocol ServerEnvironmentConfiguration: Any {
     var headers: [String: String] { get }